Candle maker switches to hand sanitizer

-ENGLEWOOD — Marty Fabiszak never thought he'd be making hundreds of bottles of unscented hand sanitizer each week instead of scented candles at his shop.
+ENGLEWOOD — Marty Fabiszak never thought he’d be making hundreds of bottles of unscented hand sanitizer each week at his shop — instead of scented candles.

-However, after shortages at big-box stores, customers began turning to to Smoky Mountain Handmade Candles in Englewood, where Fabiszak keeps busy making and selling 8-ounce bottles of the solution, which includes 72% alcohol and aloe.
+However, after shortages at big-box stores, customers began turning to to Smoky Mountain Handmade Candles in Englewood, where Fabiszak keeps busy making and selling 8-ounce bottles of the solution, which includes 72 percent alcohol and aloe.

 At $9.95, they’re selling pretty well.